puff1g/puff1g/README.md

 <h2 align="center"> Im a 20yr guy from Denmark who loves to code and work!<br/> also love cars a bit to much 😊 <h2/>

-- 🔭 I’m currently working on [My Portfolio](https://github.com/puff1g/Portfolio)
+- 🔭 I’m currently working on School Projects sence im in sool at this point in time :Smile:

 - 💻 See my portfolio here - [http://tkeriksen.com](http://tkeriksen.com) [Still in dev currently]